-- 19. a.
+- 21. a.
 An intangible asset acquired in a business combination is recognized as an asset apart from goodwill if it arises from contractual or other legal rights (regardless of whether those rights are transferable or separable from the acquired enterprise or from other rights and obligations).
 If an intangible asset does not arise from contractual or other legal rights, it shall be recognized as an asset apart from goodwill only if it is separable, that is, it is capable of being separated or divided from the acquired enterprise and sold, transferred, licensed, rented, or exchanged (regardless of whether there is an intent to do so).
-An intangible asset that cannot be sold, transferred, licensed, rented, or exchanged individually is considered separable if it can be sold, transferred, licensed, rented, licensed, rented, or exchanged with a related contract, asset, or liability. - b.
-Trademarks-usually meet both the separability and legal/contractual criteria.

-- Customer list-usually meets the separability criterion. - Copyrights on artistic materials-usually meet both the separability and legal/contractual criteria. - Agreements to receive royalties on leased intellectual property-usually meet the legal/contractual criterion. - Unpatented technology-may meet the separability criterion if capable of being sold even if in conjunction with a related contract, asset, or liability.
+An intangible asset that cannot be sold, transferred, licensed, rented, or exchanged individually is considered separable if it can be sold, transferred, licensed, rented, or exchanged with a related contract, asset, or liability. - b.
+Trademarks-usually meet both the separability and legal/contractual criteria. - Customer list-usually meets the separability criterion. - Copyrights on artistic materials-usually meet both the separability and legal/contractual criteria. - Agreements to receive royalties on leased intellectual property-usually meet the legal/contractual criterion. - Unpatented technology-may meet the separability criterion if capable of being sold even if in conjunction with a related contract, asset, or liability.

-20. (12 minutes) (Journal entries to record a merger-acquired company dissolved)
+22. (12 minutes) (Journal entries to record a merger-acquired company dissolved)

-Inventory 600,000

-Land 990,000

-Buildings 2,000,000

-Customer Relationships 800,000

-Goodwill 690,000

-Accounts Payable 80,000

-Common Stock 40,000

-Additional Paid-In Capital 960,000

-Cash 4,000,000

-Professional Services Expense Cash 42,000 42,000

-Additional Paid-In Capital 25,000 05 000

-Cash 25,000
+Inventory Land Buildings Customer Relationships Goodwill Accounts Payable Common Stock Additional Paid-In Capital Cash 600,000 990,000 2,000,000 800,000 690,000 80,000 40,000 960,000 4,000,000 Professional Services Expense Cash 42,000 42,000 Additional Paid-In Capital Cash 25,000 25,000

-21. (12 minutes) (Journal entries to record a bargain purchase-acquired company dissolved)
+23. (12 minutes) (Journal entries to record a bargain purchase-acquired company dissolved)